 - How to read clouds and know what type linger over land,

-- How to smell the wind and recognize it′s direction,
+- How to smell the wind and recognize its direction,

-- Understand the fish and visible sea creatures,
+- The fish and visible sea creatures,

-- Understand the ocean currents.
+- The ocean currents.

 - And most of all, a navigator must understand that there is a Creator who made it all, because gratitude to the gods is always paramount to a successful voyage.

 The afterglow of the Tahitian voyage didnʻt last long.
 In 1978, following the fervor of the successful maiden voyage to Tahiti, Hōkūleʻa once again set sail for Tahiti.
 It capsized between Oʻahu and Lanaʻi without radio or modern instruments.

 Eddie Aikau, one of Hawaiʻi′s best-known ocean men, left on a surfboard on a dark night to get help for the crew and was never seen again.
 Eddieʻs death caused Mau and the Hawaiians to re-examine their long-term goals for navigation.
 They set careful standards for safety and preparation going forward.

 It is unknown, after all, how many Polynesians lost their lives during ancient voyages.
 Only the oceans know...
 Since Eddieʻs death in 1978, no one else has died during Hōkūleʻa′s travels over thousands of miles of open ocean.